Strategic Advisory Board

 Bob Oriol heads up Oriol Healthcare, a nearly 50-year old family company that was started by his father Eugene "Gene" Oriol, which includes rehabilitation, extended care, and skilled nursing centers in the greater Worcester area.
 He was formerly the Administrator of Oriol’s Rehabilitation & Skilled Nursing Center in Holden.
 Bob graduated from Worcester Polytechnic Institute with an MBA and studied Health Care Administration at Clark University in Worcester.
 Bob also earned his Bachelor of Science in Computer Science from WPI.
 Prior to joining his brother and his father in the family’s healthcare business, Bob worked as a computer programmer/analyst/manager/consultant.
 He is currently on the Board of the Massachusetts Senior Care Association (MSCA).
 He is also the Vice President of the New England Alliance, the Treasurer and a member of the Intercare Alliances, and a Director of the Worcester Children's Friend.

-As vice president and general manager of Philips Research North America, Dale Wiggins is the innovation area manager for clinical decision support within Global Philips Research.
-He leads the laboratory contributing to the global research programs in the fields of healthcare and lighting.
-Previously, he was vice president of technology for the Philips Healthcare Patient Care and Clinical Informatics business group.
-He drove strategic technology plans across the businesses and oversaw activities related to systems integration within the hospital enterprise architecture, clinical decision support, interoperability standards, outcomes improvement studies, and other clinical research.
-He joined Philips in 2001 from Hewlett-Packard/Agilent Technologies where he held various management, architecture, and engineering positions in research and development.
-He holds BS and MS degrees in computer and systems engineering.
+As vice president and general manager of Philips HealthSuite Digital Platform, Dale Wiggins is responsible for the core infrastructure for Philips’ open informatics solutions which enables the creation of an ecosystem to enable the health continuum with big data and integrated clinical solutions.
+Previously, he was general manager of Philips Research North America, leading the laboratory contributing to global research programs in the fields of healthcare and lighting.
+Prior to Research, Dale was vice president of technology for the Philips Healthcare Patient Care and Clinical Informatics business group.
+He focused on driving strategic technology plans across the businesses and oversaw activities related to several principal healthcare industry themes including systems integration within the hospital enterprise architecture, clinical decision support, interoperability standards and outcomes improvement studies and other clinical research.
+Dale joined Philips in 2001 from Hewlett-Packard/Agilent Technologies where he held various management, architecture, and engineering positions in research and development.
+Dale holds BS and MS degrees in Computer and Systems Engineering.